OnLeeTwo/flexreport-frontend/README.md

 cp .env.example .env
 ```

-Then edit it to point to your deployed Laravel backend:
+Then edit it to point to your deployed backend:

 ```env
 VITE_API_BASE_URL=https://flexreport-backend-abcdef.a.run.app/api
 ```

-> Replace with your actual Cloud Run backend URL.

 ### 3. Run the development server